-A list of pictures will appear on the screen one at a time.
+A list of words will appear on the screen one at a time.
 Study the pictures as they appear.
-Then, after a brief blank period, you will see a series of test pictures.
-Following each, press the “F” key to indicate you have seen this picture in the study list, and “K” to indicate you haven’t seen this picture in the study list.
+Then, after a brief blank period, you will see first two letters of studied words one at a time, and you need to type in the words you remembered.